4. Scenes page

 4.2.
 Layers panel

-After exploring the datasets, the user can add and manage layers to the scene through this panel.
+Adding and managing layers to the scene can be done through this panel.

 4.2.1.
 Scene name

-At the top of the panel, the user can see the name of the currently open scene under “Your Scene”.
+Located at the top of the panel is the name of the currently open scene under “Your Scene”.
 When a new scene is created, the default name is [“Scene” + the date and time of the creation].
-By clicking on the name label, the label will turn into a textbox, allowing the user to change the name to their preferences.
+The name can be changed by clicking on the label, which is replaced by a textbox to prompt the new name.

 ../_images/4-9.png